 Public Awareness Grants & Winners

 These grants are intended to promote public awareness of architecture.
-Entities seeing these grants must approach the chapter to apply.
+Entities seeing these grants must approach a regional Michigan AIA chapter to apply.
 Chapters are encouraged to seek partnership with other local groups to make a project more affordable, with a broader reach, and more powerful as a public awareness program.

-Public Awareness Grant applications are distributed in two six months periods each year to allow a broader coverage of projects that chapters may be interested in participating in or initiating.
+Public Awareness Grant applications are distributed throughout the year to allow a broader coverage of projects that chapters may be interested in participating in or initiating.

 2011 Public Awareness Grant Winners: